issp-center-dev/TeNeS/docs/sphinx/en/install.rst

 .. admonition:: Specify compiler

-   CMake detects your compiler automatically but sometimes this is not what you want.
+   CMake detects your compiler automatically but sometimes this does not work.
 In this case, you can specify the compiler by the following way,

    ::